Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

 see also \cite{PittsA:triir}.
-Morevoer these left adjoint satisfy the Frobenius Reciprocity in the sense that for every $\beta$ in $P(B)$ it holds $\D_f(\alpha)\wedge \beta = \D_f(\alpha\wedge \fp{f}(\beta))$. \end{remark} This allows to give a quick description of the 2-category \EEE, which is the 2-full subcategory of \EH on those elementary doctrines that are existential with comprehensive diagonals and whose 1-morphisms are those $(F,b):P\to R$ such that for every $f:X\to A$ in $\ct{C}$ the following commute
+Moreover, these left adjoints satisfy the Frobenius Reciprocity in the sense that for every $\beta$ in $P(B)$ it holds $\D_f(\alpha)\wedge \beta = \D_f(\alpha\wedge \fp{f}(\beta))$.
+But they not necessarily satisfy the Beck-Chevalley condition on all pullbacks (see \cite{maiettitrottal23} for a contraexample). \end{remark} This allows to give a quick description of the 2-category \EEE, which is the 2-full subcategory of \EH on those extensional elementary doctrines that are existential and whose 1-cells are those $(F,b):P\to R$ such that for every $f:X\to A$ in $\ct{C}$ the following commute